icqdgonzalezs/icqdgonzalezs/README.md

 ### 🇺🇸 In a nutshell

 Chemical Process Engineer transitioning into **Data Analytics & Project Management**.
 I build industrial dashboards with Python (Streamlit, Plotly), automate KPI reporting, and apply Lean Six Sigma & RCA to reduce operational losses.
+I also hold a diploma in **GHG emissions MRV (ISO 14064)**.
 Currently pursuing Google certifications in Data Analytics and Project Management.
 Open to hybrid roles that combine process engineering with data-driven decision making.